kuru-studio/kuru-studio-template-server/README.md

 # Bidding System (Server)
 The server of Bidding System.
 Hosted on Heroku.
+You can access the server locally on port `3001`.

 ## Version
 - Rails ~> 7.0.4.2